PannuYN/Practices/README.md

- This is a folder where I save my basic practices for html, css, javascript.
-Express.js, node.js, and bootstrap are also used here.
+Each folder here is a program I did as an exercise using HTML, CSS and JAVASCRIPT mainly.
+Each program fully functions and almost everything is handled in the front-end.
+Each folder includes code files, note-to-read, result-photos and some also includes instruction-to-run.